cryptpad/documentation/admin_guide/installation.rst

 Add other administrators
 ~~~~~~~~~~~~~~~~~~~~~~~~

-To make this account an instance administrator:
+To make an account instance administrator:

 1. Copy their public key found in **User Menu** (avatar at the top right) > **Settings** > **Account** > **Public Signing Key**
 2. Paste this key in ``cryptpad/config/config.js`` in the following array (uncomment and replace the placeholder):